John Ridgeway III: Dallas Cowboys

-Ridgeway was drafted by the Dallas Cowboys in the fifth round (178th overall) of the 2022 NFL Draft.
+Ridgeway was selected by the Dallas Cowboys in the fifth round (178th overall) of the 2022 NFL Draft.
 He was waived on September 17, 2022.

 Washington Commanders

 Ridgeway was claimed off waivers by the Washington Commanders on September 19, 2022.
-In the Week 9 loss to the Minnesota Vikings, Ridgeway made a critical mistake for illegal contact with the long snapper on the Vikings' field goal attempt on fourth down with less than two minutes remaining in the game.
-The Commanders were flagged with an unnecessary roughness penalty giving the Vikings another first down, which allowed them to run out the clock before scoring a field goal and ending the game at a final score of 20-17.
+In the Week 9 loss to the Minnesota Vikings, Ridgeway made a critical mistake for illegal contact with Andrew DePaola on the Vikings' field goal attempt on fourth down with less than two minutes remaining in the game.
+The Commanders were flagged with an unnecessary roughness penalty giving the Vikings another first down, which allowed them to run out the clock before scoring a field goal and ending the game at a final score of 20–17.
 The following week, he forced a fumble out of tight end Dallas Goedert which was recovered by linebacker Jamin Davis ultimately helping to beat the then undefeated Philadelphia Eagles.
+He appeared in 15 games with four starts, registering 24 tackles, one forced fumble and one pass defensed.

+In 2023, he appeared in all 17 games with two starts, posting a career-best 31 tackles (16 solo) and one pass defensed.
+He had a career-high 6 tackles (three solo) in Week 7 against the New York Giants.

+On August 28, 2024, the Commanders traded Ridgeway and a seventh round pick in the 2025 NFL draft (#248-Moliki Matavao) to the New Orleans Saints in exchange for a sixth round pick (which was later returned by the Commanders as part of the compensation in the trade for Marshon Lattimore).

+New Orleans Saints

+In 2024, he appeared in 13 games, making 15 tackles (one for loss) and one pass defensed.
+He was declared inactive in four contests.
+He also contributed on the field goal and extra point block units, where he tallied a blocked kick against the Atlanta Falcons.